umbrelluck/UCU_labs/Web_maps_lab/README.md

   ```casual``` with orange and ```lazy``` with red.
   The location is ```busy``` if there were filmed more than 10 films that year,
   ```casual``` - more than five, ```lazy``` - less than six.
+  The accuracy of locations is calculated as city, state (if available) and country.
+If streets are provided, ```Map_final.py``` will simply ignore them.
+  There is a posibility to switch between layers, representing types of locations, mentioned above.

 ## Known issues
   Some of the locations in ```loctions.list``` does not